-Pursuant to a transfer order issued by the Ministry under the historical version of LHSIA, the records of the CCAC transferred to the HCCSS.
+Pursuant to a transfer order issued by the Ministry under the historical version of LHSIA, the records of the CCAC transferred the individual HCCSS.
 The transfer of these records has resulted in non-compliance with the Archives and Recordkeeping Act, 2006 (the "ARA") primarily related to record series alignment and adoption timelines.

 The LHINs submitted two Patient Care Record Series ("Record Series") to the Archivist of Ontario on November 8, 2019 as part of the record scheduling requirements of the ARA.
 The Archives Office has advised that the two Record Series submissions have been reviewed for archival appraisal and are compliant with recordkeeping requirements.
-At the direction of the Archives Office, the next step is for the Record Series to be signed by the CEO for the LHINs.
-Once the Record Series are signed, the Archivist of Ontario will also sign and release the series for HCCSS Implementation.
+In addition to the Patient Care Record Series, a Source Document Series is required.
+The next steps are for LHINs to complete, approve and submit a Source Document Series before the Archivist releases the full Patient Record Series.